 • Dementia Awareness

 • Principles of Infection Prevention and Control

 We offer the following qualifications in Health and Social Care:

 Health and Social Care

 The higher apprenticeship provides the skills and knowledge needed to manage and lead others in a health and social care setting.
 This course covers aspects such as safeguarding and protection, managing care services, as well as developing best practice and policy.
-Entrants to the higher apprenticeship will likely be an employer and have some responsibility in the management of the workplace.
+Entrants to the higher apprenticeship will likely be an employer and have some responsibility for the management of the workplace.

-The three primary functional skills units are:
+The primary functional skills units that relate to a Care Qualification are: